binary-com/academy/_posts/en/2013-12-04-all-new-random-sun-and-random-moon.md

 ---
 layout: post
 title: All New Random Sun and Random Moon
-permalink: all-new-random-sun-and-random-moon
+permalink: /:title/
 excerpt: "With the latest upgrade to our trading platform, you now get to trade on two new Random Quotidians: the Random Sun and the Random Moon"
 keywords: <!--- write post kewords here(for SEO) -->
 ---